cbelvera/nvidia-hackathon_backup/README.md

     uv pip install -e examples/simple_rag
     ```

-2) Move the new scripts inside the simple_rag example project
+2) Move the new scripts inside the simple_rag example project.
+This file also removes the .git from the AIQToolkit folder.
     ```bash
     ../move_files.sh
     ```